Fifth

 - Stomach cancer can be hereditary, sometimes caused by a gene mutation (CDH1 is one such gene)

-- Preventative complete removal of the stomach (gastrectomy) is the treatment for those with a CDH1 gene mutation
+- Preventative complete stomach removal (gastrectomy) is the treatment for those with a CDH1 gene mutation.

 - A person can live a normal life without a stomach